mozilla/normandy/docs/user/actions/show-heartbeat.rst

 Thanks Message
    Message to show after the user clicks the rating stars or button.
 Post-Answer URL
    **Optional.** URL to open in a new tab after the user clicks the rating stars or button.
 Learn More Message
    **Optional.** Text to use for the "Learn More" link.
 If blank, the link is not displayed.
 Learn More URL
    **Optional.** URL to open in a new tab after the user clicks the "Learn More" link.
 If blank, the link is not displayed.
+Include Telemetry UUID
+   If this is set to true, extra information is included in Telemetry and the Post Answer URL in order to correlate the two, such as linking Telemetry data with survey responses.
+How often should this prompt be shown
+   This field has three values:

+   1. Show this prompt once
+   2. Show this prompt until the user interacts with it, and then never again.
+   3. Show users this prompt once every X days.